+3. Definitions

+Safeguarding and promoting the welfare of children means:

-Protecting children from maltreatment Preventing impairment of children's mental and physical health or development Ensuring that children grow up in circumstances consistent with the provision of safe and effective care Taking action to enable all children to have the best outcomes Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.
+- > Protecting children from maltreatment - > Preventing impairment of children's mental and physical health or development

+- > Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - > Taking action to enable all children to have the best outcomes

+Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.

 Abuse is a form of maltreatment of a child, and may involve inflicting harm or failing to act to prevent harm.
 Appendix 1 explains the different types of abuse.

 Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Appendix 1 defines neglect in more detail.

-Sharing of nudes and semi-nudes (also known as sexting or youth produced sexual imagery) is where children share nude or semi-nude images, videos or live streams.
+Sharing of nudes and semi-nudes (also known as sexting or youth-produced sexual imagery) is where children share nude or semi-nude images, videos or live streams.

 Children includes everyone under the age of 18.

 The following 3 safeguarding partners are identified in Keeping Children Safe in Education (and defined in the Children Act 2004, as amended by chapter 2 of the Children and Social Work Act 2017).
-They will make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs: The local authority (LA) A clinical commissioning group for an area within the LA The chief officer of police for a police area in the LA area We work together to:
+They will make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs:

+- The local authority (LA) - > Integrated care boards (previously known as clinical commissioning groups) for an area within the LA - > The chief officer of police for a police area in the LA area